 Join Team Sharkwater and leave the world a better place than you found it.
 Imagine if we all did that?

 The majority of Squalene and Squalane comes from shark liver oil.
-Never use any products (including makeup, wrinkle creams, lotions, and deodorants) that contain Squalene unless it specifically states ‘100% plant-derived,’ or ‘vegetable based’ or “vegetable origins”.
-In fact, just buy cruelty-free.
+Never use any products (including makeup, wrinkle creams, lotions, and deodorants) that contain Squalene unless it specifically states ‘100% plant-derived,’ or ‘vegetable based’ or ‘vegetable origins’ or ‘Synthetic’ which is made from sugarcane.

 Know what you are buying.
 Often shark is relabeled as other types of fish, like rock salmon, included in fish patties like pollock, or hidden from consumers – as shark ingredients are not always labeled like chondroitin which can be made from shark cartilage or shagreen which is made from their skin.

 Take your business elsewhere.
 Do not support any restaurant, business or store that sells shark or ray products inform them of your concerns.
 Educate them about why you are making this choice and ask them to make the same decision.

 Give a presentation at a school or event.
 You can even download a primary or secondary education guide.

 Increase your Shark IQ.
 Learn more, then teach others.
 Be heard.
 Blog, write articles, appeal to media outlets, and help dispel the myths.
 Don’t support media outlets that demonize sharks.

 Even if you aren’t living in a country that is heavily consuming sharks, chances are, your country is part of the problem.
 The US and many countries in the EU are responsible for catching more sharks than most other countries in the world.
 And Canada is the largest importer of sharks outside of Asia.
 Support legislation that stops shark fishing, protects shark habitats, and ends overfishing.
 It’s not just about the sharks – it’s about the oceans.